ericdweise/Totally-A-Markdown-Editor/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-# Ongoing Work
-- Add arguments to `run`: bind addresses, port
-- Better path sanitization
-- Security review
-- Use pandoc to generate a Table of Contents